 A Taste of Greece

-Next on the list, you’ll continue to explore through the West Loop hotspots and step into the a popular food hall among the locals in Chicago.
+Next on the list, you’ll continue to explore the West Loop hotspots and step into the popular food hall among the locals in Chicago.
 It was opened in 2019 and is truly a food lover’s paradise.
-It has provided up-and-coming chefs with the opportunity to try out their craft before they are able to open their own restaurant.
+It has provided up-and-coming chefs with the opportunity to try out their craft before they are able to open their own restaurants.
 The West Loop is the place to see and be seen, so it’s important for new chefs.

 Delicious Donuts of Old with A New Flavorful Twist

 Next up on the tour is a taste of the sweet stuff that this neighborhood has to offer.
-You’ll stop for donuts at a small-batch donut shop owned by two former Michelin star pastry chefs who met while working in the pastry kitchen at a Michelin star restaurant.
+You’ll stop for donuts at a small-batch donut shop owned by two former Michelin-star pastry chefs who met while working in the pastry kitchen at a Michelin-star restaurant.
 The chefs found out they were from the same town in California and each enjoyed the same favorite donut shop there.